zuzanapiarova/philosophers/README.md

 // Q&A: What is the starting state for a philosopher?
 // Q&A: Does the philospher stop eating-let forks-start sleeping right after each other?
 // Q&A: How long does each philosopher have to think?
 Can they stop sleeping, start thinking and then take forks and start eating right away, having thinked for no time ???
+- simulation halts when there is only one philo and he dies - he tries to access right fork but it goes to forks[0] which is already locked and it dies while waiting for the resource to be unlocked - what to do now? - this can be solved by other functions of the pthread library unfortunatelly we cannot use these

 ## TEST CASES
 ### --- wrong input - check parsing ---